 Promotion decisions are further complicated by ripple effects, including cannibalization and forward-buying.
-For example, putting “brand A” of soda on promotion may increase the sales of related products, such as salty snacks, but it’s also likely to cannibalize “brand B” of soda sales for that week and probably next week’s soda brand A sales, due to forward-buying.
+For example, putting “brand A” of soda on promotion may increase sales of related products, such as salty snacks.
+But it’s also likely to cannibalize “brand B” of soda sales for that week and probably next week’s soda brand A sales, due to forward-buying.

 Promotional Product Selection

-With the help of Daisy, Harps analyzed years of collected transactional data, then simulated a mix of previously known and new, untried actions to find the many different ways a promotional decision may unfold.
-This enabled Harps to determine an optimal sequence of actions that would help them achieve the best long-term outcome.
+With Daisy’s help,, Harps analyzed years of transactional data and then simulated a mix of previously known, new, and, untried actions to find the many different ways a promotional decision may unfold.
+This enabled Harps to determine an optimal sequence of actions that would help it achieve the best long-term results.

-Daisy’s A.I. enabled Harps’ merchandising and marketing personnel to rapidly analyze transactional data on a massive scale and simulate potential strategies, ultimately “supercharging” the process by which the company makes promotional planning and pricing decisions.
-As a result, Harps used A.I. to improve promotional effectiveness, meet the needs of their shoppers by keeping prices competitive, and increase revenue without added margin.
+Daisy’s A.I. enabled Harps’ merchandising and marketing personnel to rapidly analyze transactional data on a massive scale and simulate potential strategies, ultimately “supercharging” the process by which it makes promotional planning and pricing decisions.
+As a result, Harps uses A.I. to improve promotional effectiveness, meet the needs of shoppers by keeping prices competitive and increase revenue without added margin.

 Sign up to receive our newsletter